-We will appoint new senior Indigenous academics to provide leadership to Indigenous PhD candidates and early career academics.
+We have appointed new senior Indigenous academics to provide leadership to Indigenous PhD candidates and early career academics.

-We will expand the Melbourne Poche Leadership Fellows Program to support the development of Indigenous early career academics.
+We have expanded the Melbourne Poche Leadership Fellows Program to support the development of Indigenous early career academics.

-We will develop an undergraduate ‘gateway’ program to prepare Indigenous students for graduate coursework into the health and biomedical sciences.
+We have developed an undergraduate ‘gateway’ program to prepare Indigenous students for graduate coursework into the health and biomedical sciences.

-We will increase the number of PhD scholarships and Early Career Research Grants for projects that meet Indigenous health priorities.
+We have increased the number of PhD scholarships and Early Career Research Grants for projects that meet Indigenous health priorities.

-We will develop an Indigenous outreach engagement strategy to reconnect with Indigenous alumni and with local Indigenous communities.
+We have developed an Indigenous outreach engagement strategy to reconnect with Indigenous alumni and with local Indigenous communities.